safer-r/.github/profile/README.md

 - Non intuitive behaviors (example of the [`sample()`](http://127.0.0.1:25073/library/base/html/sample.html) function when the input is a single integer).
 - Lack of control of the arguments of functions (example with the [`range()`](https://bugs.r-project.org/show_bug.cgi?id=17654) function, or the presence of the `...` argument in functions).
 - Lack of explicit error messages.
+- Weak control of objects with identical names in the R scope.

-The safer project gathers R functions with a similar encoding that better controls their expected behavior.
+The safer project gathers R functions of class S3 with a similar encoding that better controls their expected behavior.

 ## Features of the safer functions

-Functions from the safer project present the same encoding structure before the 'main' code section, including:
+Functions of class S3 from the safer project present the same encoding structure before the 'main' code section, which tackle the aspects described above, including:
-- Explicit error messages, including the name of the function and corresponding package returning the error.
-- Checking in local R library folders of all the functions and corresponding packages used in the code.
-- Classical R operators (`<-`, `(`, etc.) checked for any overwritting in the R scope.
+- Reproducibility
     - Package systematically indicated for any used function (R Scope seeking non authorized).
-Example base::paste() instead of paste().
+Example `base::paste()` instead of `paste()`.
-- Argument checking:
-    - Values for arguments with no default values.
-    - Expected class, type, mode, length, restricted values panel, kind of numeric values in addition to the distinction between 'integer' and 'double' (proportion only?
-Inf values authorized? negative values authorized?).
-    - Some NA authorized?
-    - Only NA authorized?
+    - Argument `scope_check` added, that checks 1) the presence in local R library folders of all the functions and corresponding packages used in the code and 2) that all these functions and classical R operators (`<-`, `(`, etc.) are not overwritten by other packages, always preceding the base R items in the R scope.
+    - Seeding of the random number generator by protecting potential seeding in the global environment.
-    - NULL value authorized?
+- Intuitiveness
-    - Expected structure of complex objects like data frames and lists (forbidden colum names, etc.).
     - Argument `...` not authorized.
-- Seeding of the random number generator by protecting potential seeding in the global environment.
+- Explicit messages
+    - Name of the function and corresponding package returning error and warning messages.
     - All warning messages added in the error message string.
+    - explicit error messages following argument checking if:
+        - No values for arguments with no default values.
+        - Unexpected class, type, mode, length, restricted values panel, kind of numeric values in addition to the distinction between 'integer' and 'double' (proportion only?
+Inf values authorized? negative values authorized?).
+        - Unauthorized `NA` (among other values or as unique value).
+        - Unauthorized `NULL` value.
+        - Unexpected structure of complex objects, like data frames and lists.

 ## safer Packages